 - Perfect Oatmeal Cookies

 - Preheat the oven to 350°F and line a baking sheet with parchment paper.

 - In a small bowl, combine the flaxseed and water and set aside to thicken for 5 minutes.

 - In a medium bowl, combine the flour, baking soda, baking powder, and salt.

 - In a large bowl, combine the coconut oil, cane sugar, brown sugar, peanut butter, and vanilla.
 Stir in the flaxseed mixture and mix well.

 - Add the dry ingredients to the wet ingredients and stir until just combined.
 Chill dough for 30 minutes.

 - Scoop dough using a 2-inch cookie scoop and roll into balls with your hands.
+The dough should be on the dry side.
+If it’s too dry and crumbly to work with, add water, 1 teaspoon at a time, until it comes together.
 Flatten slightly and place on the baking sheet.
 Use a fork to make cross-hatch marks.
 Bake for 12 to 13 minutes.
 Remove from the oven and let sit on the baking sheet for 10 minutes before transferring to a cooling rack.